 For maximum cleanliness and comfort, it is recommended that a belt be replaced every every 40 days.
 The PD-Belt™ is available in a single belt package, or in a package of three belts.
 A three-belt package will last approximately four months with continual wear and normal intervals of laundering.
 A three-belt package also allows you to have a clean, dry belt on hand when laundering your used belt.

 The PD-Belts come in 5 convenient sizes to accommodate a wide range of patients.
 For sizing measure around abdomen a few inches above the exit site: X-Small (16"-24"), Small (23"-36"), Medium (30"-44"), Large (36"-48"), X-Large (46"-58")

 The proper location is found by creating a soft loop with the catheter as it exits the abdomen.
 Attach to belt with the Velcro tabs.
 Place the connector securely into the pocket.
 Re-adjust for maximum comfort and when you are satisfied, release the outer Velcro flap Tap "A" (the one farthest from the pocket), and glue the tacky back surface of the small piece of Velcro, included with these instructions, exactly where the tube intersects Tab "A." Make sure the tube is clean and dry for better adhesion.
 Each Velcro band should last more than a month even with showering daily, provided it has a chance to "cure" for several hours before getting wet again.

-To perform your exchange, loosen your clothing, double check that your tube is secure at tab "A" by solidly pinching it (if you use the Velcro band around the catheter this is unnecessary), unfasten tab "C," then slide the connector out of pocket "D." You can now do the exchange as instructed You will, of course, want to protect yourself by being very careful while you hand your bags on your I/V pole.
+To perform your exchange, loosen your clothing, double check that your tube is secure at tab "A" by solidly pinching it (if you use the Velcro band around the catheter this is unnecessary), unfasten tab "C," then slide the connector out of pocket "D." You can now do the exchange as instructed.
+You will, of course, want to protect yourself by being very careful while you handle your bags on your I/V pole.
 Even the PD-BELT™ won't totally protect your exit site if you drop the full bag of fluid suddenly.
 Use both hands to hang your bags and let your PD-BELT™ hold your tube in position.
 When the exchange is done simply replace the connector in the belt pocket "D," re-secure the middle tab "C" over the tube, adjust the belt size if necessary, then refasten your clothing and resume your normal activities.